Creating and managing CDP deployments

-In this article, we provide an overview of best practices for deploying CDP and demonstrate how to create and manage CDP deployments through a simple yet powerful Terraform framework.
+In this topic, we provide an overview of best practices for deploying Cloudera and demonstrate how to create and manage Cloudera deployments through a simple yet powerful Terraform framework.

-In order for CDP to be deployed, a set of cloud provider prerequisites needs to be provided first, including a virtual network and subnets, storage accounts, and IAM roles and policies.
-These cloud provider prerequisites are typically customer-managed and exist in the cloud provider account independently of CDP services.
+In order for Cloudera to be deployed, a set of cloud provider prerequisites needs to be provided first, including a virtual network and subnets, storage accounts, and access roles/identities and policies.
+These cloud provider prerequisites are typically customer-managed and exist in the cloud provider account independently of Cloudera services.
 As such, they may be shared with other, non-Cloudera cloud services.

 These three high-level deployment steps are described in the following diagram:

 In Cloudera’s Terraform framework, each pattern is represented by a deployment template that allows you to quickly instantiate one of the reference deployments.
 The templates can be used as a starting point and modified according to your needs.
-You can learn more about the recommended configurations of CDP Public Cloud from the documentation of our end-to-end deployment patterns as well as our network reference architectures.
+You can learn more about the recommended configurations of Cloudera Public Cloud from the documentation of our end-to-end deployment patterns as well as our network reference architectures for AWS and Azure.

 Currently, we provide templates that represent the following deployment patterns, each matching a different use case: